cuvii/compfinder/README.md

 >gather.py
 >searching.py

-Gather.py works with a connected database, in this case, compfinder, in order to crawl the Arxiv CORR site!
+Gather.py works with a connected database in SQlite, in this case, compfinder, in order to crawl the Arxiv CORR site!
 It currently will only add to the database, and not delete or remove duplicates.

 Searching.py contains a main method.
 By running it in command prompt, you will be able